conduktor/conduktor-docs/docs/platform/get-started/configuration/env-variables.md

 ### Environment Variable Conversion

-At startup, Condutkor Console will merge environment variables and YAML based configuration files into one unified configuration.
+At startup, Conduktor Console will merge environment variables and YAML based configuration files into one unified configuration.
 The conversion rules are as follows:

 - Filter for environment variables that start with `CDK_`
 - Remove the `CDK_` prefix